 “In terms of storytelling and my education journey, I’m really trying to make them into one cohesive thing,” he says.
 “When my students see me, and they see me with my shorts, or my Jordans, or my Chuck Taylors and my tattoos and my hat, they’re like, ‘Wow, now I’ve actually seen somebody that looks completely different but is operating at the same exact level.’
 So now when they see a bald Black guy with a beard and tattoos, they’re not thinking he’s a threat.
 They’re not thinking he’s a basketball player only, or he’s some rapper.
 They’re thinking, ‘I met Dr. Jae, and he taught me something.’”

 Northeastern Grad Student Puts Together Art Auction for Ukraine

-A CPS digital media graduate student organized an online auction that showcases artwork of Ukrainian artists and will benefit two non-profit organizations that provide humanitarian aid to Ukrainians.
+The auction showcases artwork of Ukrainian artists and will benefit two non-profit organizations that provide humanitarian aid to Ukrainians.

 Professor Ted Miller Discusses His Recent Biography of Robert Welch on NPR